Close

 9

-physical or mental health of an individual
+physical or mental health of an individual;

 9

-provision of health care to the individual
+provision of health care to the individual;

 9

-individual’s health card number
+individual’s health card number; or

 9

-identification of the individual’s substitute decision maker (if applicable)
+identification of the individual’s substitute decision-maker (if applicable).

 Circle of Care

-The term “circle of care” is not a defined term in PHIPA.
+The term “circle of care” is not defined in PHIPA.
 However, the Information and Privacy Commissioner of Ontario states that it is “a term commonly used to describe the ability of certain health information custodians to assume an individual’s implied consent to collect, use or disclose personal health information for the purpose of providing health care, in circumstances defined in PHIPA”1.
 The circle of care includes the health care providers who require specific medical information in order to provide care to a particular patient.
 In most situations, these health care providers may rely on the implied consent of a client to share medical information within the circle of care.

 Consent by a client to share information with providers in the circle of care is generally implied.
 Therefore, a client who accepts a referral to another health care provider implies consent for sharing relevant information.